John William Strutt, 3rd Baron Rayleigh: Biography

 John William Strutt was born on 12 November 1842 at Langford Grove, Maypole Road in Maldon, England, the son of John James Strutt, 2nd Baron Rayleigh, and Clara Elizabeth La Touche.
 In his early years, he suffered from frailty and poor health.

 Strutt attended Eton College and Harrow School (each for only a short period), before entering Trinity College, Cambridge, in 1861, where he studied mathematics.
 In 1865, he received his B.A.
 (Senior Wrangler and Smith's Prizeman), and was elected a Fellow of Trinity College the following year.
 He obtained an M.A. in 1868.

-In 1871, Stutt resigned from his fellowship to marry Evelyn Balfour, the daughter of James Maitland Balfour, with whom he had three sons.
+In 1871, Strutt resigned from his fellowship to marry Evelyn Balfour, the daughter of James Maitland Balfour, with whom he had three sons.
 In 1873, on the death of his father, he inherited the Barony of Rayleigh.
-On 12 June, he was elected a Fellow of the Royal Society.

-In 1879, following the death of James Clerk Maxwell, Rayleigh was appointed Cavendish Professor of Physics at the University of Cambridge.
+In 1879, Rayleigh was appointed Cavendish Professor of Physics at the University of Cambridge.
 In 1883, he first described dynamic soaring by seabirds in Nature.
 The following year, he resigned as Cavendish Professor to continue his experimental work at Terling Place.

 From 1887 to 1905, Rayleigh was Professor of Natural Philosophy at the Royal Institution.
 During this period, he carefully and precisely measured atomic mass of oxygen and hydrogen, and by 1892 he moved on to nitrogen.
 By isolating nitrogen in different ways he discovered a small but significant difference, which indicated a heavier inert gas present in the air besides nitrogen.
 William Ramsay joined this research topic, and in August 1894 they discovered argon.
 In 1904, Rayleigh and Ramsay were awarded the Nobel Prizes in Physics and Chemistry, respectively; both for research related to the discovery of argon.

 Around 1900, Rayleigh developed the duplex (combination of two) theory of human sound localisation using two binaural cues, interaural phase difference (IPD) and interaural level difference (ILD) (based on analysis of a spherical head with no external pinnae).
 The theory posits that we use two primary cues for sound lateralisation, using the difference in the phases of sinusoidal components of the sound and the difference in amplitude (level) between the two ears.